 Two grumpy younger men, Jack Lemmon and Walter Matthau, star in this film set at a Chicago newspaper.
 Lemmon plays a reporter who’s had enough.
 Matthau plays a scheming editor trying to keep Lemmon (reporter Hildy Johnson) on staff.
 It’s not an Oscar-nominated film, but it’s a classic with some great actors.
 Susan Sarandon also stars in the film.

-- From Twitter: Raymond Joseph, Journalist, Journalism Trainer and Media Consultant, South Africa (@rayjoe) – “The Front Page is my favourite by a country mile.”
+- From Twitter: Raymond Joseph, Journalist, Journalism Trainer, and Media Consultant, South Africa (@rayjoe) – “The Front Page is my favorite by a country mile.”

 The Devil Wears Prada (2006)